ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Security, an ongoing process involving people and practices, ensures application confidentiality, integrity, and availability [#]_.
 Any library should be secure and implement good practices that avoid or mitigate possible security risks.
 This is especially relevant in libraries that request user input (such as web services).
-Because security is a broad topic, we recommend you review this useful Python-specific resource:
+Because security is a broad topic, you should review this useful Python-specific resource:

 * `10 Unknown Security Pitfalls for Python <https://blog.sonarsource.com/10-unknown-security-pitfalls-for-python>`_ - By Dennis Brinkrolf - Sonar source blog